AnujPandey10/reminder365/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform template project targeting Android and iOS.

+It has integrated basic functionalities:
+- Compose Bottom Navigation
+- Same View / ViewModel for Android and iOS.
+- Repository pattern with remote / local cache

+And common libraries usually needed in pretty much all apps:
+- Ktor for Http requests.
+- Koin for dependency injection.
+- SqlDelight for local database

+The modules are:
 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.